onurciner/OHibernate/README.md

 # OHibernate
-1.0.4
+1.0.5

 SQLite Connection for Android.
 ORM tool for Android devices.
 First ORM with Geometric-Spatial data support for Android operating systems.

 There is relational table support.
 OneToOne and OneToMany are fully supported.
+OHQL support for simple inquiries.

 ##Installation